Suspect caught in fatal shooting of 3 U.Va. football players

 “Just give me a moment to thank God, breathe a sigh of relief,” university Police Chief Timothy Longo Sr. said after learning Jones was in custody.

-The shooting happened just after 10:15 p.m.
+The violence erupted near a parking garage just after 10:15 p.m.
 Sunday as a charter bus full of students returned from seeing a play in Washington.

 University President Jim Ryan said authorities did not have a “full understanding” of the motive or circumstances surrounding the shooting.